Artins90/ForzaDesigner6--PyTorch-version/README.md

 ## Technical Dependencies

-To run this branch, ensure the following dependencies are installed:
+To run this fork, ensure the following dependencies are installed:

 # 1. Install torch (PyTorch)
 Use the pip command generator available on the following page, CUDA must be selected under compute platform: https://pytorch.org/get-started/locally/